daneyul/chuseok/src/pages/Hanbok/index.md

 featuredImage: "./hanbok-3.jpg"
 cap: "Republic of Korea - Flickr"
 side: false
+desc: "Hanbok (한복) are distinctly colorful, elegant, and expressive clothes that have been around for over 1,600 years.
+They have evolved a little over time and remain a symbol of the country’s traditional culture and lifestyle.
+Hanbok are important to Korea’s cultural identity.
+Its evolution, expression, variations, and details form the outfit representative of Korea."
 ---

 <p>
 Hanbok (한복) are distinctly colorful, elegant, and expressive clothes that have been around for over 1,600 years.
 They have evolved a little over time and remain a symbol of the country’s traditional culture and lifestyle.
 Hanbok are important to Korea’s cultural identity.
 Its evolution, expression, variations, and details form the outfit representative of Korea.
 </p>